waqarg2001/2024-AI-Challenge-MedScribe/README.md

 ## Overview

-<p>The European Centre for Disease Prevention and Control (ECDC) was established in 2005.
-It is an EU agency aimed at strengthening Europe's defenses against infectious diseases.</p>

-Covid 19 Analysis is a comprehensive project that harnesses the capabilities of Azure services to collect, analyze, and visualize essential COVID-19 data while ensuring robust security through Azure Key Vault and Azure Service Principals.
-This project seamlessly retrieves data from the European Centre for Disease Prevention and Control (ECDC) and combines it with population data for a comprehensive analysis of the pandemic's impact.
-Data is ingested into Azure Data Lake Gen2, which acts as a centralized storage repository, and then undergoes transformations and exploratory analysis using Azure Dataflow and Azure Databricks.
-To maintain stringent security, Azure Key Vault is employed to securely manage and store sensitive credentials and secrets.
-Processed data is stored in an Azure SQL Database for efficient querying, and Azure Data Lake Gen2 is used for intermediate and refined datasets.
-The project includes the use of Power Bi for showcasing the spread and testing of Covid 19 in European countries.
+<p>MedScribe is a mobile application that enhances healthcare documentation by automatically transcribing doctor-patient interactions into SOAP notes, which are then stored as part of the patient's history within the app.
+The app utilizes advanced AI technologies, specifically LLM Mistral 7B and LLaVA 1.5 7B models, to ensure the accuracy and efficiency of data processing.
+This reduces the time healthcare providers spend on Electronic Health Records (EHRs), helping to alleviate physician burnout and improve patient care.
+For more details on how MedScribe works and its benefits, please check the project <a href='https://github.com/waqarg2001/2024-AI-Challenge-MedScribe/blob/main/docs/MedScribe%20Report.pdf'> report</a> provided in this repository.</p>

 The repository directory structure is as follows:

 ```
 ├── README.md          <- The top-level README for developers using this project.
 |
+├── assets             <- Contains assets used to build this readme.md.
+│
+├── data               <- Data used during the testing of application/notebooks.
+│   ├── CAR0001.mp3           <- Doctor-Patient conversation recording used in notebooks
+|
+├── demo                  <- Contains demo video of the application
+│
+│
-├── Data             <- Contains data extracted, processed, and used throughout the project.
+├── docs                           <- Contains documentation related to the application.
+│   ├── MedScribe Report.pdf       <- Project report according to competition guidelines
+│
+│
+├── src                       <- Project report according to competition guidelines
+│   ├── notebooks             <- Jupter notebooks which contain llm trainings and speech to text(diarization).
-│   ├── Raw          <- Contains raw data folders
+│       ├── Image_Analysis_LLM.ipynb      <- Llava model training
 │       │
-│   ├── Processed    <- Contains processed data acquired through databricks spark notebooks and azre data flow.
+│       ├── Mistral_Fine_Tuning.ipynb     <- Mistral 7b model finetuning
 │       │
-│   ├── Lookup       <- Contains look up files used for population and country info.
+│       ├── SOAP_Inference.ipynb     <- Mistral model inference (SOAP notes)
 │       │
-│   ├── Config       <- Contains file used to automate the extraction part for ADF.
+│       ├── WhisperX - Speech Diarization.ipynb     <- Speech to text and diarization of conversation
 │
-│
-├── Databricks Notebooks         <- Scripts to aggregate and transform data
-│   ├── configuration           <- Contains configurations used for mounting ADLS and azure key vault.
-│   │
-│   ├── transformation          <- Contains transformation notebooks
-|
-├── Resources                  <- Resources for readme file.
+├──

 ```

 ## Tools

 To build this project, the following tools were used:

-- Azure Databricks
-- Azure KeyVault
+- Flutter
-- Azure Active Directory
+- Python
-- Azure DataLake Gen 2
+- Node JS
-- Azure Data Factory
+- Flask
-- Azure SQL Database
+- PostgreSQL
-- Power Bi
+- AWS Sagemaker
+- Google Cloud Functions
-- Pyspark
+- Google Bucket
-- SQL
+- Google Kubernetes Engine
-- Git
+- GPU

 ## Architecture